Volvo V90 estate review

 Fold the rear seats down and you get 1,526 litres, which is quite a way behind the likes of the 5 Series Touring and A6 Avant and way behind the latest E-Class Estate, all of which offer more than 1,600 litres with the rear seats down.

-Diesel is still reasonably popular in cars of this size, and the V90 offers a pair of 2.0-litre engines: a 187bhp D4 and a 232bhp D5, with the base engine likely to prove the most efficient for high-mileage drivers.
-There’s also a Recharge T6 plug-in hybrid model, which marries a 2.0-litre petrol engine with an electric motor, offering up to 35 miles of pure-electric driving and the potential for super-low running costs.
+Diesel is still reasonably popular in cars of this size, and the V90 offers a pair of 2.0-litre engines: a 194bhp ‘B4 (D)’ and a 232bhp ‘B5 (D)’, with the base engine likely to prove the most efficient for high-mileage drivers.
+There’s also a Recharge plug-in hybrid model (less powerful than the one in the S90), which marries a 2.0-litre petrol engine with an electric motor, offering up to 35 miles of pure-electric driving and the potential for super-low running costs.

-The most powerful engines feature four-wheel drive, with the lowered powered models getting front-wheel drive.
-If you’re looking at the rugged Volvo V90 Cross Country (reviewed separately), four-wheel drive is standard.
+The most powerful engines feature four-wheel drive, with the lower-powered models getting front-wheel drive.
+If you’re looking at the rugged Volvo V90 Cross Country (reviewed separately), four-wheel drive is standard because it’s aimed at people who drive on rougher terrain.
 All V90s get the same eight-speed automatic gearbox as the Volvo XC90 SUV.

 There are three levels of trim available for the V90 – Momentum, Inscription and R-Design – and standard equipment is just as comprehensive as you’ll find on the S90 saloon.
 Leather upholstery, heated front seats, LED headlights, dual-zone climate control and sat nav are all standard.
 Voice control, internet access, a powered bootlid and access to internet apps are also included on all models, as is Volvo’s Pilot Assist semi-autonomous driving system.
 This will automatically keep the car a set distance from the car in front and within its lane at speeds up to 80mph.